cacabo/themetric/README.md

 - [x] Fixed nav only on scroll up, hide on scroll down?
 - [ ] Responsive column counts for articles
 - [ ] More columns on articles index page
-- [ ] Play around with title and subtitle overlay
+- [ ] Play around with title and subtitle overlay on article preview
 - [ ] Play around with colors
   - [ ] Color highlighting on contact page